Glad-Tech/react-gladx/README.md

 ```

-Utilize the `Ajax` component for fetching and rendering components from returned data.
+Utilize `Ajax` for fetching and rendering components from the returned data.

 ```jsx
 import {Ajax, REQUEST_METHODS} from 'react-gladx'